probcomp/bayeslite/doc/bql.rst

-   Select the specified *colnames* from *generator*, filling in missing values if they can be filled in with confidence at least *conf*.
+   Select the specified *colnames* from *generator*, filling in missing values if they can be filled in with confidence at least *conf*, a BQL expression.
 Only missing values *colnames* will be filled in; missing values in columns named in *condition*, *grouping*, and *ordering* will not be.
 Model estimators and model predictions are allowed in the expressions.

-   Values of model estimators are averaged over all models if ``USING MODEL`` is not specified.
+   *Colnames* is a comma-separated list of column names, **not** arbitrary BQL expressions.

    XXX: What about values and confidences of model predictions?